jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                       cost: 2
 ```

-Based on the NetworkTopology CRD, the controller will create the following network graph:
+Based on the NetworkTopology CRD, the controller has cached the following network graph:

 ![graph](figs/graph.png)